Pulkovo Airport: 2007–present

 In 2007, Grimshaw Architects was announced as the winner of the construction contract.
 In 2009, the Saint Petersburg Transportation Ministry requested that an operating company for Pulkovo Airport be created, and a consortium known as NCG (Northern Capital Gateway) was set up by Russian VTB Capital Bank, international Fraport AG Company, and the Greek Copelouzos Group.
 On 29 April 2010, NCG won the tender for a 30-year operating lease over Pulkovo Airport.
 On 24 November 2010, Russian Prime Minister Vladimir Putin attended a ceremony celebrating the beginning of construction on the new 150,000 m2 Terminal 1.

-From 2020, the number of destinations are expected to increase rapidly, with up to 75% increase in passenger numbers forecast.
+From 2020, the number of destinations is expected to increase rapidly, with up to 75% increase in passenger numbers forecast.
 This follows a five-year test agreement permitting non-Russian airlines to operate flights from multiple European destinations into the airport under an OpenSkies/Seventh-freedom traffic right The test follows an easing of visa requirements for many European nationals wishing to visit the St Petersburg region designed to increase tourism to the city through the airport.

+On 31 January 2024, Ukrainian drones attacked an oil refinery near St. Petersburg.
+The Ukrainian drones and Russian air defence missiles fired to stop the attack led to all flights from the Pulkovo airport being suspended between 3:53 a.m. and 5:11 a.m.

 Terminals

 Pulkovo 1

 This historic terminal, opened in 1973, is 43000 m2.
 It was built for 6,500,000 passengers annually, but by 2008 it surpassed its maximum capacity.
 Since its reconstruction was completed in 2014, this terminal is now used for all passenger flights, domestic and international.
-It has several duty-free shops, restaurants, and 6 jet bridges.
+It has several duty-free shops, restaurants, and six jet bridges.
 It was reported that when the reconstruction of Pulkovo 1 is completed, Pulkovo Airport's capacity would increase to 17,000,000 passengers annually.